-In developing ADHD Success Training courses.
-Gina Pera and Arthur L. Robin, PhD, bring decades of expertise in Adult ADHD, especially as it affects relationships.
+Gina Pera and Arthur L. Robin, PhD, bring decades of expertise to ADHD Success Training.

 Please see individual biographies below.

 Arthur L. Robin, PhD, is the director of Psychology Training at Children’s Hospital of Michigan, a professor of psychiatry and behavioral neuroscience at Wayne State University, and a licensed psychologist in private practice in Bloomfield Hills, Michigan.

 He obtained his doctoral degree in clinical psychology from the State University of New York at Stony Brook in 1975, was on the faculty of the University of Maryland, Baltimore County, from 1975 to 1979, and has been at Children’s Hospital of Michigan and Wayne State University in Detroit since 1979.

 In addition to functioning as a pediatric psychologist at Children’s Hospital of Michigan, Dr. Robin has devoted his 37-year career as a clinician, educator, and researcher to children, adolescents, and adults with ADHD and related problems.

 Along with many articles, chapters, and grants, he has authored ADHD in Adolescents: Diagnosis and Treatment (Guilford Press, 1998) and has co-authored three books:

 - Negotiating Parent-Adolescent Conflict: A Behavioral Family Systems Approach (Guilford Press, 1998)